Sports Science and Performance Programming (Strength and Conditioning) ,BS

 Athletic Performance, Athletic Training, Certified Strength and Conditioning Specialist, Fitness Training, Performance Coach, Performance Enhancement, Sports, Strength Coach, Tactical Performance Specialist, fitness, speed

-The Bachelor of Science program in sports science and performance programming with a concentration in strength and conditioning has been carefully developed to align with the new eligibility competencies necessary for graduates to sit for the exam to become a Certified Strength and Conditioning Specialist® with the National Strength and Conditioning Association.
-Beginning in 2030, only graduates from accredited strength and conditioning programs will be eligible to sit for certification, which is required for many careers in the sports performance industry.
+The Bachelor of Science program in sports science and performance programming with a concentration in strength and conditioning is designed to align with the accreditation standards required for eligibility to sit for the Certified Strength and Conditioning Specialist® exam available through the National Strength and Conditioning Association.
+This program offers you a powerful combination of scientific foundations, practical application and technological innovation.

 - College/school: